Mist970/github.io/content/Offsec/Metasploitable2.md

 > The Metasploit Framework is a popular tool used in penetration tests to assess the security posture of systems & leverage security vulnerabilities through exploitation.

 ## Exploitation: FTP
 We will be using the msfconsole to tackle our first vulnerable service, FTP.
-The ftp server which is served by "vsftpd V2.3.4".
-This specific version of vsftpd has a vulnerability present in the software.
+The ftp server is served by  **vsftpd**, specifically version V2.3.4.
+This version of vsftpd has a vulnerability present in the software.

 First off, we will use msf to search for the vulnerability itself.
 Typing the keyword "vsftpd" does the trick.
-You can see in the description of the exploit that is produces a backdoor to the system.
+You can see in the description of the exploit that it produces a backdoor to the system.

 The **use** command will allow us to select the Module/exploit.